-10 year NHS plan outlined by Simon Lloyd, Chairman of the Milton Keynes University Hospital NHS Foundation Trust
+10 year NHS plan outlined by Chairman of the MK University Hospital NHS Foundation Trust

 The £20 billion cash injection promised to the NHS, which was recently outlined under the Government’s 10 year NHS plan, is, according to Simon Lloyd, Chairman of the Milton Keynes University Hospital NHS Foundation Trust, is insufficient to cover essential needs.